Continuing Medical Education Information

 Statement of Need

-Endocrine University® is designed to provide a forum for endocrinology fellows -in-training to enhance their endocrine curriculum, particularly in diabetes, thyroid, bone, and new technology which has become essential to the practice of endocrinology.
+Endocrine University® is designed to provide a forum for endocrinology fellows -in-training to enhance their endocrine curriculum, particularly in disease management and practice management skills, which has become essential to the practice of endocrinology.

 Target Audience